CloudLabs-Samples/EduLabs/Demo/azure/demo-bcit.md

 1. If you see the pop-up **You have free Azure Advisor recommendations!** close the window to continue the lab.

 1. If a **Welcome to Microsoft Azure** popup window appears, click **Maybe Later** to skip the tour.

-1. Use the provided resource group as required.

     ![](images/image-007.jpg)

-1. You can now access the Azure Portal as required.
+1. You can now access the Azure Portal and provided resource group as required.